codebuster009/AI-Learning/kartavaya_notes.md

 Each head learns to focus on different relationships (syntax, grammar, long-range links).

 Combining all individual head resultls gives the model multi-dimensional contextual understanding.

+We concatenate all head outputs

+After concatenation → we multiply by W_O (“output projection”).

+Why?

+Because:

+each head learned a different view

+W_O learns how to combine all views into one meaningful representation

+Shape of W_O:

+each head becomes a pattern detector focusing on different relationships.

+example
+Head 1: noun modifies adjective

+Head 6: who (“he/she”) refers to

+Head 10: long-range dependencies

+Head 18: parentheses/brackets matching

+Head 22: sentence boundaries

+Head 29: style/genre

+Head 31: number agreement (is/are)

+Combining them produces powerful contextual understanding.